HIVERY/spin_the_wheel/README.md

 You can assume we have already installed Python and Node.

 ## _Bonus points_
+- implemented using ES6 (with a compiler of your choice)
 - it works in a recent version of IE
+- prediction accuracy > 10%
-- 80% test coverage
+- 85% test coverage
-- implemented using ES6 (with a compiler of your choice)

 Good luck!